gap-system/GapWWW/faq.md

 otherwise).

-In GAP, this is achieved by the command
-<tt>IsomorphismTypeInfoFiniteSimpleGroup</tt>: For a finite simple group, it
-returns a record, containing information about the groups structure, as well as some name.
+In GAP, this is achieved by the command `IsomorphismTypeInfoFiniteSimpleGroup`: For a finite simple group, it returns a record, containing information about the groups structure, as well as some name.